WyattMufson/WyattMufson/README.md

 **A little about me**

-- 🔭 I’m currently the Technical Director at Treasure and the co-founder and CTO of Ryu Games, previously worked at Amazon and Grubhub
+- 🛠 I’m currently the Technical Director at [Treasure](https://treasure.lol), the decentralized game console.
-- 🛠 I'm currently working on [Treasure](https://treasure.lol), the decentralized game console
+- 🏆 Previously co-founder & CTO of Ryu Games (acquired by Treasure), Amazon, and Grubhub
 - 💬 Ask me about my love for ramen
 - 📫 How to reach me: wyatt@treasure.lol